Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 Note that when resizing a pool with a `glusterfs_on_compute` shared file systems that you must resize with the `pool resize` command in `shipyard.py` and not with Azure Portal, Batch Explorer or any other tool.

+The third shared volume, `nfs_server` is an NFS server that is to be mounted on to compute node hosts.
+The name `nfs_server` should match the `remote_fs`:`storage_cluster`:`id` specified as your NFS server.
+These NFS servers can be configured using the `fs` command in Batch Shipyard.
+These volumes have the following properties:
+* (required) `volume_driver` property should be set as `storage_cluster`.
+* (required) `container_path` is the path in the container to mount.
+* (optional) `mount_options` property defines additional mount options to pass when mounting this file system to the compute node.

+The fourth shared volume, `glusterfs_cluster` is a GlusterFS cluster that is mounted on to compute node hosts.
+The name `glusterfs_cluster` should match the `remote_fs`:`storage_cluster`:`id` specified as your GlusterFS cluster.
+These GlusterFS clusters can be configured using the `fs` command in Batch Shipyard.
+These volumes have the following properties:
+* (required) `volume_driver` property should be set as `storage_cluster`.
+* (required) `container_path` is the path in the container to mount.
+* (optional) `mount_options` property defines additional mount options to pass when mounting this file system to the compute node.

 Finally, note that all `docker_volumes` can be omitted completely along with one or all of `data_volumes` and `shared_data_volumes` if you do not require